Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Simulation

-We choose a setting like the one in the application with an unbalanced panel, but with fewer judges.
-We set the number of judges to $J=30$.
-The number of cases per judge is selected as follows: draw from a uniform distribution $U(0.3, 5)$, multiply this value by 50 for a small sample and by 100 for a large sample and round to the next integer.
-Repeat this for all $J$ judges.
-We construct judge-specific dummies: $Z_{ji} = 1$ if $j=k$, otherwise $0$ for $k \in \{1, 2, ..., 30\}$.
+We analyse settings with unbalanced panels, with $J=10$ judges.
+To determine the number of cases per judge we draw from a uniform distribution $Unif(3, 5)$, multiply this value by 20, 60, or 100, respectively, and round the number to the next integer.
+We repeat this approach for all $J$ judges and construct dummy variables for each judge.
+Furthermore, we define the first-stage model for the treatment of an observation $i$ in the following way:

-The first-stage error is uniformly distributed: $V \sim Unif(0,1)$.
-The reduced-form error is: $U = 0.5\cdot V + W_i$ where $W_i = Unif(0,1)$.
-The RF-error is correlated with the FS-error, and this correlation creates the endogeneity of the treatment.
-The first stage coefficients (or propensity scores) of the judge dummies are set to: $\Pi = (0.97, 0.5,0.2, 0.05)'$ and the corresponding size of the clubs are 12, 12, 3 and 3, respectively.
-Hence we have four clubs.